You tell me she has changed; maybe she has.

-Suddenly, she found herself in a boxing ring, her against life, with no one in her corner.
+Suddenly, she found herself in a boxing ring, fighting for her life, with no one in her corner.

-Each jab, punch and hook received caused the light in her eyes to turn from vivid to dull, shedding any trace of innocence that once adored her carefree soul.
+Each jab, punch and hook received caused the light in her eyes to turn from vivid to dull, snatching any trace of innocence that once adored her carefree soul.

 Ignored by those around her, forced her to search deep inside for the strength to keep on fighting.

-To win, she had to defend for herself by relying only on herself when realizing no one could be trusted.
+To win, she has had to defend for herself by relying only on herself realizing no one could be trusted.